Dareyn, Razavi Khorasan

-Dareyn (دارين, also Romanized as Dāreyn; also known as Feyr-e Sarā) is a village in Frughan Rural District, Rud Ab District, Sabzevar County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 459, in 146 families.
+Dareyn (دارين) (Note: Also romanized as Dāreyn; also known as Feyr-e Sarā) is a village in Frughan Rural District of Rud Ab District in Sabzevar County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 459 in 146 households.
+The following census in 2011 counted 345 people in 130 households.
+The 2016 census measured the population of the village as 356 people in 134 households.